Skip to main content

 The turning point: Our deployment pipeline took 47 minutes.
 Integration tests were flaky 30% of the time.
 A single feature change touched 4 services and required coordinating 3 teams.

-The math: We were spending 2.1 FTE/year just on inter-service communication overhead — distributed tracing, service mesh management, and debugging network timeouts that didn't exist when everything was in one process.
+The math: We were spending 2.1 FTE/year just on inter-service communication overhead — distributed tracing, service-mesh management, and debugging network timeouts that didn't exist when everything was in one process.

 What we did: Modular monolith.
 Same clean boundaries and domain separation.
 Zero network hops.
 Deploy time went from 47 minutes to 11.